EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 }
 ```

+### 3. Put It All Together

-3. The full code for both the contract definition and contract implementation follow:
+The full definition and implementation files for the contract should look like this:

 __multi_index_example.hpp__

 ```cpp
 #include <eosio/eosio.hpp>
 using namespace eosio;